 - A masseuse typically refers to a person who provides massages and is often associated with relaxation and spa settings.
 In contrast, a massage therapist is a trained professional who has undergone formal education and received a license to practice therapeutic massage.

-- Masseuses are commonly associated with spas, resorts, and wellness centers, while Massage therapists can work in various settings, including a chiropractic clinic, physical therapy office, sports facility, and even a hospital.
+- Masseuses are commonly associated with spas, resorts, and wellness centers.
+At the same time, Massage therapists can work in various settings, including a chiropractic clinic, physical therapy office, sports facility, and even a hospital.